What is the real cost of traveling Europe?

 Lunch in Rome!

-Health insurance and healthcare: I pay $165 per month for GeoBlue insurance that covers me anywhere in the world except the US.
-I’m extremely happy with them.
-They’ve set up direct billing for me multiple times (which made doctor visits very smooth) in places like Rome and Dubrovnik and they recently and very quickly reimbursed me for a hospital visit after I was bit by a dog.
+Health insurance and healthcare: I pay $190 per month for GeoBlue insurance that covers me anywhere in the world except the US.
+I’m pretty happy with them.
+They’ve set up direct billing for me multiple times (which made doctor visits very smooth) in places like Rome and Dubrovnik and they recently and very quickly reimbursed me for a hospital visit after an overenthusiastic puppy bit me too hard at a dog park.
 I recommend them highly.

 Previously, I tried travel insurance through World Nomads, which I found wildly frustrating (despite marketing themselves to travelers, they require you to jump through a LOT of paperwork hoops that require access to printers, scanners, and copy machines) and IMG Global, who ignored my emails and took months upon months to even acknowledge my claims after I was hospitalized on Malta.
 I would not recommend either company.